browserengineering/book/book/graphics.md

 Exercises
 =========

-*Line breaks*: Change `layout` to end the current line and start a new one when it sees a newline character.
+2-1 *Line breaks*.
+Change `layout` to end the current line and start a new one when it sees a newline character.
 Increment *y* by more than `VSTEP` to give the illusion of paragraph breaks.
 There are poems embedded in "Journey to the West"; now you'll be able to make them out.

-*Mouse wheel*: Add support for scrolling up when you hit the up arrow.
+2-2 *Mouse wheel*.
+Add support for scrolling up when you hit the up arrow.
 Make sure you can't scroll past the top of the page.
 Then bind the `<MouseWheel>` event, which triggers when you scroll with the mouse wheel.[^laptop-mousewheel] The associated event object